AsadHumayun/Discord-Image-Logger/README.md

 ## Support
-If anybody needs help with this, feel free to open an issue on GitHub and I will get back to youy as soon as I can.
+If anybody needs help with this, feel free to open an issue on GitHub and I will get back to you as soon as I can.

 ## Author